Twenty years ago a 5-year-old boy stayed in our Oregon home in order to undergo lifesaving heart surgery. He had traveled from Cali, Colombia.

 Five of us in a taxi usually meant four in the back seat!

 A day trip to the Rio Pance waterfall where we swam and Christian treated us to lunch.

 A drive to Km 18 where the cooler temperature is a shock from the humid Cali heat, but is more similar to Portlands’s temperature and climate.

 At Km 18 we drink aguapanela with cheese – a typical Colombian hot beverage.

 At Hacienda El Paraiso, the home of Colombia’s poet and author Jorge Isaacs.

 Christian planned all the sightseeing activities he wanted to share with us.

-From the heart that is “damaged” flows true love and affection for us.
+From the heart that is “damaged” flows true love for us.
 When it is time to say our goodbyes we realize that the ties that bind us together are stronger than before.
 We have truly been adopted and as we depart Colombia realize that we are leaving behind a part of our heart.